-Les Larmes de ma mère
+Les Larmes de ma mère Novel / 160 p.
+First Printed : 2003

 - Bulgarian (Colibri)

-- English (World Seagull books)
+English (World Seagull books)

-- French mass market ppback (Zoé Poche)
+French mass market paper-

-- Russian (ANO Redaktsiya Jurnala "Inostrannaya Literatura")
+- back (Zoé Poche) - Russian (ANO Redaktsiya Jurnala "Inostrannaya Literatura")

 My Mother's Tears Michel Layaz

 "In this fine sensual collection of child memories, the narrator delivers nostalgic evocation of playful, threatening or forbidden things, remembering his mother.
 He regrets her as an oedipian object that he describes in a blurred way, as if he were the prisonner of an everlasting secret."
 Le Monde